A primer and user’s guide to the discrete choice inequality model proposed in Dickstein and Morales (QJE, 2018, “What Do Exporter’s Know?” [link]).

 $$

 with an analogous set of moments for fixed effects (i.e. either on or off instead of partitions).
 The number of these moments obviously grows much slower than the fully-interacted moments, but has two drawbacks.
-The first is that using only the pairwise interactions loses statistical information, which can be very important in settings like DM where only a small amount of the \(Z\) are informative about the identified set.
+The first is that using only the pairwise interactions loses statistical information, which can be very important in settings like DM where only some of the \(Z\) are informative about the identified set.
 The second, which is less immediately obvious, is that the moment become highly correlated.
 By construction, the fully-interacted moments are orthogonal to each other, as each observation only belongs to one \(g(Z)\).
 With pairwise moments, however, each observation belongs to several \(g(Z)\).
 This causes issues with the covariance matrix of the moments when it is used in estimation.
 For example, in standard GMM with equalities the optimal weighting matrix is the inverse of the covariance matrix of the moments.
-When the correlation becomes high enough, this inversion is no longer numerically stable.
-This can cause all kinds of problems with estimation and, by extension, inference, where numerical stability is necessary to obtain correct inference.
+When the correlation becomes high enough, this inversion is no longer numerically stable (or may not even exist).
+This can cause problems with estimation and, by extension, inference, where numerical stability is necessary to obtain correct inference.
 As a result, using an objective function like MMM is highly suggested (or required) when using pairwise instrumenting functions to convert conditional moments into unconditional moments.

 Inference with Moment Inequalities